-On this page, I present my first experience with my ZWO ASI224MC color camera (borrowed from a starfriend at the beginning of April 2021, bought from him on April 25, 2021).
-This page is about the software SharpCap.
-For the alternative software ASILive, I created a further page ZWO ASI224 Color Camera - ASILive.
+This page is about live stacking (for EAA) with the software SharpCap.
+For the alternative software ASILive, I created a further page ZWO Color Cameras - ASILive.

-I first borrowed the ZWO ASI224MC color camera from a starfriend and then bought it from him in April 2021.
-To be able to operate it at a telescope, a software for operating the camera is needed.
-With the Atik Infinity, Atik provides the easy-to-use Infinity software, which I use to operate this camera.
+To be able to operate an astronomy camera at a telescope, a software for controling the camera is needed.
+With the Atik Infinity, Atik provides the easy-to-use Infinity software, which I used to operate that camera.
 Of course, this software only works with Atik cameras.
 And so most users of ZWO cameras use different programs, of which the universal program SharpCap written by Robin Glover is probably the best known.
 Here it is about SharpCap!
-Note that contrary to ASILive, there is a comprehensive manual available for SharpCap.
+Note that contrary to ASILive from ZWO, there is a comprehensive manual available for SharpCap.
 I therefore do not repeat the manual but just present some information that I regard as useful.

 In the following, I would like to address some items that are important for working with SharpCap.